ThermoWorks Signals Review & Testing

 When choosing between various thermometers and probes, remember that thermocouples are not necessarily better than thermistors.
 Yes, they are more sensitive and faster – but only slightly.
 And you don’t need that speed and accuracy for slow-cooking.
 If the probe is firmly planted in the middle of the roast, the temperature rises slowly enough that the extra second or even fractions of a second more the thermistor takes, don’t even matter.

 The Signals connects to the standard ThermoWorks app, which is free to download.
 If you’ve used it for any of their other devices, you know how straightforward and easy-to-use it is.
 Probe temperatures are displayed nice and big up front-and-center.
 You can easily set alarms and alerts and customize the probe names.
-And cooking graphs are quick to access and export.
+And cooking graphs and session notes are quick to access and export.